From veering triangulations to link spaces and back again: Laminations

-Suppose that $\sigma$ is leaf of $\Sigma^\alpha$.
-By \refrem{Sector}, the leaf is a union of sectors; see \reffig{Sector}.
-Thus, if $\sigma$ is closed then it has Euler characteristic zero, so it is a torus or Klein bottle.
-However, by \refrem{Sector} the leaf $\sigma$ is a normal surface containing a normal quadrilateral.
-Thus by~\cite[Theorem~1.5]{HRST11} or by \cite[Theorem~1.4]{FuterGueritaud13} the leaf $\sigma$ has negative Euler characteristic.
-This is a contradiction.
-We deduce that $\Sigma^\alpha$ has no closed leaves.
+Suppose that $\sigma$ is leaf of $\Sigma^\calV$.
+Thus $\sigma$ has a cellulation as a union of sectors; see Sections~\ref{Sec:Sectors} and~\ref{Sec:Leaves} and the figures therein.
+Suppose that $\sigma$ is closed.
+By the above $\sigma$ has Euler characteristic zero, so it is a torus or Klein bottle.
+We must now derive a contradiction.

-Suppose that $\gamma$ is an essential simple closed multicurve in the leaf $\sigma$.
-Isotope $\gamma$ inside of $\sigma$ to be transverse to the one-skeleton of $\sigma$.
-So $\gamma$ meets every sector in a collection of \emph{maxima}, \emph{minima}, and \emph{ascenders}.
-See \reffig{SectorArcs}.
-The number of these is the \emph{combinatorial length} of $\gamma$.
-The \emph{depth} of $\gamma$ is the minimal possible ascending combinatorial distance from a point of $\gamma$ to any under-side vertex of any normal triangle in $\sigma$.
-(Note that this is finite by \refcor{BranchLinesToggle}; see \reffig{GluingAutomaton}.)